 At any construction worksite that creates unusual traffic patterns, people could get confused or end up in the path of traffic.
 To prevent accidents, signs can be posted directing pedestrians and other vehicles.
-Barricades can also be put up if people should avoid an area of high traffic altogether.
+Barricades, like removable or permanent bollards, can also be put up if people should avoid an area of high traffic altogether.
 During busy times, it might also be a good idea to use a flag person to direct pedestrians and other vehicles.

 Construction sites are often full of dangerous materials such as sharp objects, building materials that require the use of PPE (such as cement) and heavy objects.
 Putting up barriers around the site should keep people away from most of these hazards, but you should still make sure these things aren’t stored out in the open or too close to the site’s edges.
 If any dangerous materials are thrown away at the end of the day, make sure they’re placed in dumpsters and that those dumpsters are closed.

 As long as your site has clear barriers and you take precautions to prevent falling objects from landing in pathways, slip, trip and fall hazards for pedestrians should be minimal.
 Changes in the normal pathways can cause people to trip and fall, though, especially if the walking surfaces are uneven.
 At some sites, contractors will need to build special temporary walkways for pedestrians, so when these paths are constructed workers should ensure they are even.

 Noise levels around construction sites can be a nuisance and even a hazard for those living or working nearby.
 While a certain amount of noise is unavoidable during construction work, make sure you follow local noise ordinances for when work can occur and how loud that work can be.